mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/First-Steps/index.md

     Open the start page of your local web server.

 *   **Start Servers / Stop Servers**
-    Start or stop the Apache and MySQL services of MAMP.
+    Start or stop the Apache/Nginx and MySQL services of MAMP.